-If you’re the scientifically and technologically curious type and don’t know about Ben Krasnow’s Applied Science YouTube channel, you are in for a real treat.
-The brilliant, ever-patient, always methodical Ben experiments with chemistry, physics, electronics, and electromechanical systems, always with real-world applications in mind.
+On the highly-recommended Applied Science YouTube channel, the brilliant, ever-patient Ben Krasnow experiments with chemistry, physics, electronics, and electromechanical devices, always with real-world applications in mind.
 He has built a basement electron microscope, figured out how a backscatter x-ray works, made his own Aerogel, and played around with “bullet time” photography.

 In this episode of Applied Science, Ben trains his o-scope on the CAN (Control Area Network) bus of a Tesla Model S to see what sorts of information he can glean from the data there.
 He shows you how to access the CAN bus connector, explains what some of the data in the data logs means, and shows real-time data returns while pressing the accelerator, etc. At the end of the video, he also shows you how he managed to get real-time CAN bus data to display on the car’s web browser.
 Tesla doesn’t really want you monkeying with and displaying this real-time data to the in-car monitor, so there’s no easy, wired way in.
 Ben does a clever workaround involving a Raspberry Pi, a CAN bus shield, node.js, a tethered cell phone, and wirelessly feeding the data to the car computer’s web browser like it was any other web content.